 {Fun Fact: Flank steak is an interesting cut of meat.
 It is relatively long and flat, and it is best grilled whole, rather than slicing into into typical “steak” portions.
 Once cooked, flank steak should always be sliced AGAINST THE GRAIN for it to be the most tender.
 It is also a pretty cost effective cut of meat, however, and can be used in a variety of ways}.

 The Husband grilled the steak to barely (rarely?) medium leaving a nice pink in the middle.
 I prefer my steaks cooked medium rare, and I have found this especially makes flank steak the most tender.
 But you can cook your steak to whichever temp you prefer.
-He even thought to take this picture – albeit a bit dark – while grilling it so that is why I am including it.
-He’s so cute (and he probably knew I would ask “WHYYY didn’t you take a picture of THAT part??”).
-He’s learning. ;)

 Once the dough is cut, simply place a piece of steak at the top of the triangle and place a piece of cheese on top.